cncf/tag-security/assessments/guide/joint-review.md

 an arbitrarily large amount of data, possibly incurring financial cost or overwhelming the servers)

-## Joint-evaluation use
+## Joint-review use

-The joint-evaluation is initially created by the project team and then collaboratively developed with the [security reviewers](/security-reviewer.md) as part of the project's SIG-Security Evaluation (formerly called security assessment).
-Information about the SIG-Security Evaluation can be found in the [CNCF SIG-Security Evaluation Process Guide](./README.md).
+The joint-review is initially created by the project team and then collaboratively developed with the [security reviewers](/security-reviewer.md) as part of the project's SIG-Security Review (formerly called security assessment).
+Information about the SIG-Security Review can be found in the [CNCF SIG-Security Review Process Guide](./README.md).

 This document does not intend to provide a security audit of [project] and is not intended to be used in lieu of a security audit.
-This document provides users of [project] with a security focused understanding of [project] and when taken with the [self-assessment](self-assessment.md) provide the community with the SIG-Security Evaluation of the project.
+This document provides users of [project] with a security focused understanding of [project] and when taken with the [self-assessment](self-assessment.md) provide the community with the SIG-Security Review of the project.
 Both of these documents may be used and references as part of a security audit.

 ## Intended Use